11 Mistakes When Launching a Multi-vendor Marketplace

 Membership-based model

-The other most popular model is to charge a monthly fee to your sellers.
-This will provide various features depending on the membership level they are subscribed to.
-This can be a great way to start your marketplace and ensure you are getting ongoing revenue from day one.
-You could also use this in partnership with a commission model and charge different commission rates depending on the membership level.
+This model can serve as an excellent way to launch your multi-vendor marketplace platform and guarantee ongoing revenue from day one.
+Furthermore, you can use it in partnership with a commission model, and charge different commission rates depending on the membership level.
 Our plugin WC Vendors Membership can extend your multi-vendor marketplace to a membership-based model.

 • Policies

-• Privacy policy
+• Privacy policies

-• User agreement
+• User agreements

-• Vendor agreement
+• Vendor agreements

 • Refund policies